Looking for the best things to do in Coronado Island with kids?

 ► Check out the iconic Hotel del Coronado.

-► Play on the beach– one of the nicest stretches of sand in Southern California!
+► Play on the beach – Coronado is home to some of the nicest stretches of sand in Southern California!

 ► Head over to Coronado Ferry Landing for food, shops, and amazing views of the downtown San Diego skyline.

-► Rent bikes or take a bike tour on Coronado Island.
+► Rent bikes or a golf cart and explore Coronado Island.

 ► Stroll along Orange Avenue, grab an ice cream cone, look at the shops, and pop into the Coronado Museum.

-Keep reading for more details on these top five Coronado things to do with kids, plus lots more ideas to help you plan a great trip!
+Keep reading for more details on these top five family-friendly activities in Coronado, plus lots more ideas and tips to help you plan a great trip!

-From the famous Hotel del Coronado to the best beaches in San Diego, are 16 family-friendly things to do on Coronado Island.
+From the famous Hotel del Coronado to the best beaches in San Diego, here are 17 fun things to do on Coronado Island.

 Every trip to Coronado should include plenty of beach time, so let’s start there!

 The most popular, and our personal favorite, is Coronado Central Beach.
-It is one of the most gorgeous beaches in Southern California!
+It is a beautiful beach and the perfect place for your whole family to spend time enjoying the surf and sand.
 The sand is soft and white and there is plenty of it, and the waves are big.
 I always see lots of families camped out here for the day.

 If you have little kids are just want calmer seas for your beach day, consider visiting Glorietta Bay Beach or one of the little beach areas near Ferry Landing Marketplace.
 Theses beaches are on the San Diego Bay side of the island.